nilanahar/AlcoholDrugProject/README.md

 Requires understanding of statistical data analysis, different statistical tests such as T-test, F-tests, Chi-Squared tests, and programming language R.

 ## Getting Started
-Save the data set ProjectData.txt in your local directory.
+Save the data set ProjectData.csv in your local directory.
 Save all the necessary files in the same directory and run R.

 ## Tests: